tromey/spidermonkey-unwinder/README.md

 The function name, and perhaps other information, will be displayed using a frame filter.

-# GDB

-Writing a jit symbol reader is a pain: the current gdb jit interface admits the possibility of reading symbols from the inferior.
-However, this is done in response to some inferior event.
-It would be much better if it were possible to read symbols on demand instead -- that is, in response to a user action in gdb.

 # To Do

 * Need a simple architecture abstraction to hold the register numbers